 Buying Ethereum In New Zealand: Things You Should Know

 What Is Ethereum?

 Ethereum is a blockchain platform with its own form of cryptocurrency called Ether (ETH).
-The blockchain network is decentralised and public ledger that is used for verifying and recording transactions.
+The blockchain network is a decentralized and public ledger that is used for verifying and recording transactions.
 Applications used on the Ethereum blockchain are referred to as “Distributed Applications” (dApps).
-In terms of market capitalisation, Ethereum is second in market value only to Bitcoin.
+In terms of market capitalization, Ethereum is second in market value only to Bitcoin.

 The Evolution of Ethereum

 Ethereum was launched in July 2015 by Joe Lubin, founder of ConsenSys, and Vitalik Buterin.
 Joe is a blockchain applications developer that uses the Ethereum network.
 Vitalik had a major involvement in the original Ethereum concept and now serves as its CEO and public face.